 Ongoing medical care remains important, however, and people whose symptoms do not improve should consult a doctor.
 Consider tracking symptoms to identify any underlying triggers for symptoms.

 If wheezing is causing concern, it is essential to remain calm, as panicking can worsen wheezing.
-Keep the breathing slow and regular and seek medical treatment when appropriate.
+Keep breathing slow and regular, and seek medical treatment when appropriate.

-Even when wheezing is due to a serious medical condition, medications can improve symptoms.
+Medications can improve symptoms even when wheezing is due to a serious medical condition.